multiversx/mx-sc-actions/README.md

 ### Building on an existing release

-In order to configure your workflow for building the contracts and attaching the artifacts on a newly created (published) release, do as follows:
+In order to configure your workflow for building the contracts and uploading the output on a newly created (published) release, do as follows:

 ```
 name: On new release, build contracts, upload assets